 What happened to Herod?
 At that time, King Herod had caused political unrest among the people of Tyre and Sidon by deflecting their trade and not giving a food supply to them as he had promised.
 In due course, a public session was arranged to settle the matter between Herod and the people of Tyre and Sidon.
-The people shouted, "This is the voice of a god, not of a man."
+On the appointed day Herod, wearing his royal robes, sat on his throne and delivered a public address to the people.
+They shouted, "This is the voice of a god, not of a man."
 It was only flattery.
 But Herod enjoyed it.
 What happened to him?
 Look at verse 23.
 "Immediately, because Herod did not give praise to God, an angel of the Lord struck him down, and he was eaten by worms and died."
-In this verse, the author Luke is saying that Herod was nothing but food for worms, and that his palace was a den of evildoers, while Barnabas and Paul were the true leaders of the world, and the Antioch church was the head-quarters of world salvation work.
+In this verse, the author Luke is saying that Herod was nothing but worm food; his palace was a den of evildoers.
+Barnabas and Paul were the true leaders of the world, and the Antioch church was the headquarters of world salvation work.